-The 3D additivist Cookbook is required and for selected reading that may frame our conceptual issues and we will be using the manual located in the software.
+The 3D additivist Cookbook is required and for selected readings that will frame our conceptual issues.
+We will also use the manual located within the 3D software.

 Supplies, Materials, processes

-5) Blog of your work (You can use a WordPress site or your personal site)
+5) Blog of your work in free WordPress or your personal site)

 Attendance is a must.
-I will communicate via email often so check nightly as that and our online syllabus will be our guide.
-Missed emails are not excuse for missing deadlines.
+I will communicate via email often so check nightly as our online syllabus will be our guide.
+Missed emails are no excuse for missing deadlines.
 A student may only be absent from 3 classes without a letter of excuse.
-On the 4th absence the class grade will be lowered by one full letter grade.
+On the 4th absence, the class grade will be lowered by one full letter grade.
 No exceptions.

 Out of class reading and writing assignments will also be required and graded throughout the semester.